-Approximately 80% of the Amur leopards’ former range has been destroyed to habitat loss including logging, forest fires and land conversion, for farming.
+Approximately 80% of the Amur leopards’ former range has been destroyed due to habitat loss including logging, forest fires and land conversion, for farming.
 Amur leopards and their prey are also at risk to wildlife poaching.

-Currently there are estimated to be less than 100* individuals in the wild.
+Currently there are estimated to be less than 100 individuals in the wild*

-Reintroduction of Amur leopard requires healthy zoo populations.
+Reintroduction of the Amur leopard requires healthy zoo populations.
 Through providing suitable breeding pairs, raising funds, and engagement with the public, modern zoos form the backbone of reintroduction programmes.

 Emerald Park conservation contribution:

 Emerald Park has continued to support the Wildcats Conservation Alliance through funding that is needed to protect the critically endangered Amur leopard and endangered Amur tiger.
 To date, more than €50,000 has been donated to the conservation organisation, to aid in ‘Securing a Future for Amur leopards and Tigers in Russia’.

 100% of funds, from Emerald Park, go directly to field work, supporting the project in several ways, including:

 Reducing the poaching of Amur tigers, Amur leopards and their prey species and improve the protection of their habitat.